JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/examples/basic.md

 using RegularizedOptimization

-# Suppose for example that we don't want to use a quasi-Newton approach and/or that we don't have access to the Hessian of f.
+# Suppose for example that we don't want to use a quasi-Newton approach
+# and that we don't have access to the Hessian of f, or that we don't want to incur the cost of computing it
 # In this case, the most appropriate solver would be R2.
 # For this example, we also choose a relatively small tolerance by specifying the keyword argument atol across all solvers.
 out = R2(regularized_pb, verbose = 10, atol = 1e-3)